Access to reliable and relevant information is crucial for making informed decisions and staying ahead of the competition.

 These sources aren't usually relevant in their entirety but may offer valuable snippets of information to help answer your questions.

-For example, if your company is hosting a focus group with financial advisors, perhaps LinkedIn could be a valuable tool in researching who would make a great fit as a potential participant.
+For example, if your company is hosting an online focus group with financial advisors, perhaps LinkedIn could be a valuable tool in researching who would make a great fit as a potential participant.

 Free Secondary Research Sources